 Yn yr adroddiad ar y cyd hwn gan CIH Cymru ac Iechyd Cyhoeddus Cymru mae'r Asesiad Hwn o'r Effaith ar Iechyd yn rhoi trosolwg o sut mae pandemig COVID-19 yn cael effaith ar ansicrwydd tai.

 Rachael Williamson joined the Chartered Institute of Housing as our new head of policy and external affairs.

 Three new members will be appointed to the CIH Scotland Board as John Kerr, Margaret Moore and current Chair Esther Wilson are due to step down having all served the maximum two terms.

-The winners of Scotland’s annual awards for excellence in housing have been announced at a special ‘virtual’ awards ceremony on 4 February.
+The winners of the Chartered Institute of Housing’s (CIH) Northern Housing Awards for excellence in housing have been announced at an awards ceremony in the Hilton Gateshead, on 18 November .

 Northern Ireland Executive has agreed to extend the current welfare mitigation package, and close loopholes that have to date plunged a number of welfare recipients further into poverty.